Factory Island 1: Land use

 The northern two-thirds of the island comprises this reserve or land north of Museum Street.
 Most residential, the reserve is home to a Northern Store, Cree Interpretative Centre and Treeline Diner.
-Key government services, including hospital, are located in the southern part of the island under the Unorganized North Cochrane District.
+Key government services, including the hospital, are located in the southern part of the island under the Unorganized North Cochrane District.

 Half of the reserve, namely the north end is tree covered land.

 Transportation

-Gravel road are used for vehicles within town.
-There no bridges, but a ice road is available during the winter season.
+Gravel roads are used for vehicles within town.
+There are no bridges, but an ice road is available during the winter season.

+Climate

+The reserve and the Moosonee area has a very cold humid continental climate (Köppen Dfb).
+The climate data is from Moosonee, around 3 km to the west.